viky-ai/website/doc/guides/getting-started/index.md

 A console panel is on the right to test in live your agent.
 Type "12 avenue de Flandres 75019 Paris" in the text field and click on the arrow to send the request.
 This console calls your agent by REST API.

 You can see the returned solution in the **Explain** tab (opened by default).
-The solution is available also in JSON format, click on the **JSON** tab to see it.
+The solution is also available in JSON format; click on the **JSON** tab to see it.

 ![Console screenshot](img/07_first_console.png "Manual test in console")

-The returned value is the interpretation you just created and the score is the match confidence level, 0 means no match, and 1 means a complete exact match.
+The returned value is the interpretation you just created and the score is the match confidence level: 0 means no match, and 1 means an exact match.
 Here the score is 1 because the sentence typed in the console exactly matches the expression you just created.

 <aside class="primary">
   <p>
-    The <strong>Console</strong> has different usages.
-It could be a place to realize your <strong>manual unit tests</strong>, each time you create a new interpretation, to validate it.
+    The <strong>Console</strong> has multiple usages.
+It could be a place to realize your <strong>manual unit tests</strong>, validate an interpretation each time you create a new one.
   </p>
   <p>
-    It allows also to save your tests to create an <strong>automated tests suite</strong>.
+    It also allows to save your tests to create an <strong>automated tests suite</strong>.
 A best practice to have in an NLP project is to have continuous improvements with a view of potential regressions.
   </p>
 </aside>